Smrita Jain

 Smrita Jain (born 31 January 1983, in New Delhi, India) is an Indian designer, artist, photographer, poet, author and design educator currently living in New York City.
-She has authored and designed two books, Fat Free Samosa (due in 2018) and Creating Durga (2013), both published by Surmrit Gallery of Art and Design.
+She has authored and designed two books, Fat Free Samosa (2018) and Creating Durga (2013), both published by Surmrit Gallery of Art and Design.

 Her art has been showcased in New York, London, and India.
 A cultural documentary photographer, her first book, Creating Durga, gained international recognition and a second, an autobiography called Fat Free Samosa, is due for release in 2018.
 Smrita was the keynote speaker at KADLondon2017, a creativity conference, and has also spoken at Global Status of Women and Girls.
 She has exhibited at Pratt Institute, Javits Center, Queens Museum, The Juliana Curran Terian Design Center Pavilion, The Arthur M. Berger Art Gallery, and The Nehru Center London.